Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 Words: Rob Hawkins Images: Jack Grover

-The story of the Scimitar began in 1964 with the coupé-shaped GT, which was acquired from Ogle Design, initially built on a Reliant Sabre chassis and powered by a Ford 2.6-litre straight-six.
-After 296 of them had been built, the 2994cc Essex V6 was fitted in 1967, and then the year after, the familiar-looking GTE was launched.
-This is the model that’s largely available to buy today, although 442 GTC convertibles were also manufactured from 1980 onwards.
+The story of the Scimitar began in 1964 with the coupé-shaped GT, acquired from Ogle Design and initially built on a Reliant Sabre chassis with a Ford 2.6-litre straight-six under the bonnet.
+After 296 of these had been built, the 2994cc Essex V6 was fitted in 1967, and then the year after, the familiar-looking GTE was launched.
+This is the Scimitar that’s most commonly available to buy today, although 442 GTC convertibles were also manufactured from 1980 onwards.

 The aforementioned coupé-shaped GT was called the SE4, with improvements arriving over time as the SE4a and SE4b.
 The GTE became known as the SE5 and a total of 4311 of these were manufactured up until October 1971, when the Scimitar GTE became the SE5a after electric windows were added along with new rear light units, some changes to the interior and exterior trim and a tweak of the inlet manifold’s ports to increase power output by 7bhp.